Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 updated: 2025-10-27
 ---

+> [!primary]
+> Secret Manager is currently in beta phase.
+This guide can be updated in the future with the advances of our teams in charge of this product.

 ## Objective

 This guide explains how set up the Kubernetes External Secret Operator to use the OVHcloud Secret Manager as a provider